loophp/collection/docs/index.rst

  * is extendable,
  * leverages the power of PHP `generators`_ and `iterators`_,
  * uses `S.O.L.I.D. principles`_,
- * does not have any external dependency,
- * fully tested,
+ * extensively tested,
- * type safe (*type safe @ > 95%*),
+ * uses strict types,
  * framework agnostic.

 Except for a few methods, most methods are `pure`_ and return a `new Collection object`_.

-Also, unlike regular PHP arrays where keys must be either of type `int` or `string`, this collection library lets you use any kind of type for keys: integer, string, objects, arrays, ... anything!
+Also, unlike regular PHP arrays where keys must be either of type ``int`` or ``string``, this collection library lets you use any kind of type for keys:
+``integer``, ``string``, ``object``, ``array``, ... anything!
 This library could be a valid replacement for `\SplObjectStorage`_ but with much more features.
 This way of working opens up new perspectives and another way of handling data, in a more functional way.

 And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read :ref:`this example <Working with keys and values>` for the full explanation and benefits.

 This library has been inspired by: